Sayed Darwish: Career

+In Egypt, Darwish is regarded as an artist whose musical compositions were based on Egyptian "folk" materials and marked the first "figural expression of the soul of the people and its national demands."
+Most of the nationalist songs for which Darwish is best known were actually created for the musical theater and performed to the accompaniment of a European musical group led by Darwish's maestro, Signore Casio.
+Darwish's theatrical music was heavily Westernized, and his compositions used musical modes that were compatible with the piano, which the modernist Darwish saw as essential to his groups.
+He often collaborates with like minded people who represents the same nationalist ideas as him.
+The "Al-Nahda" (The Renaissance) movement, founded by Ahmad Urabi in 1881, had various intellectual and artistic figures, alongside other influential figures such as the sculptor Mahmoud Mukhtar, the social reformer and women's rights defender Qasim Amin, and the prominent writer Taha Hussein.

 Musical style

 Darwish believed that genuine art must be derived from people's aspirations and feelings.
 In his music and songs, he truly expressed the yearnings and moods of the masses, as well as recording the events that took place during his lifetime.
 He dealt with the aroused national feeling against the British occupiers, the passion of the people, and social justice, and he often criticized the negative aspects of Egyptian society.

 His works, blending Western instruments and harmony with classical Arab forms and Egyptian folklore, gained immense popularity due to their social and patriotic subjects.
 Darwish's many nationalistic melodies reflect his close ties to the national leaders who were guiding the struggle against the British occupiers.
 His music and songs knew no class and were enjoyed by both the poor and the affluent.

 In his musical plays, catchy music and popular themes were combined in an attractive way.
 To some extent, Darwish liberated Arab music from its classical style, modernizing it and opening the door for future development.